PuppetGroup-UniStuttgart/Part4-GoogleSheets-gRPCAPI-Adapter-Docker/README.md

 # Part4-GoogleSheets-gRPCAPI-Adapter-Script-Docker

-The docker compose runs two containers:
+The Docker containers present in this repository perform the following functions:

-grpc container which runs the Google Grpc server and responsible for sharing the main.proto file using volumes and the other localhost container which runs the adapter server on tomcat.
+    grpc: Runs the Google Sheets gRPC Server and responsible for sharing the main.proto file using volumes
+    localhost: Runs the adapter server on tomcat